Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 ## Introduction
 With the Asian Travel blog, users benefit from a wide range of extensive functionality.

-Users can register for an account, login, logout, and perform wide-ranging blog administrative tasks including creating a post, creating a draft, delete and manage posts, approve comments and of course delete posts.
+Users can perform a number of actions including; register for an account, login, logout, and perform the full suite of CRUD administrative tasks including creating a post, creating and saving a draft, delete, edit and manage posts, and approve comments.

 Users can also have a profile, which can be created and edited, and displayed to other users.
-Unauthenticated users meanwhile are able to view and open posts, view comments, comment, like and unlike posts, view a list of posts.
+Unauthenticated users meanwhile are able to view and open posts, view comments, comment, and view a list of posts.

 ## Built with
 Python & Django

 ## Built with

-This project began with firstly generating the concept for the blog, before ideating the desirable user experience, actions and features - and the feasibility thereof.
+This project began with firstly ideating on, and generating the concept for the blog.
+From there, a study was carried out across similar blogs available online to help inform desirable user experience, actions and features - and the feasibility thereof.
-Following this, a high-level technical approach and interdependency mapping was carried out that would allow all necessary functionality to be created and included within the product, and identify areas of functionality overlap within the blog.
+Following this, a high-level technical approach and dependency mapping was carried out that would allow all necessary functionality creation to be verified in terms of feasibility and viability.
+At this stage, work was also undertaken to identify areas of functionality overlap within the blog.
 The high-level technical approach permitted the decomposition of the work into user stories, which were created thus enabling development to commence.
-Following development work, extensive testing and validation was carried out to ensure code hygiene, performance and functionality for users.
+Following development work, extensive end-to-end testing and validation was carried out to ensure code hygiene, performance and functionality for users.

 ## User Experience (UX)